 MOT Youth of the Month: Darren Maybe

-was a shy and introverted person and did not have many friends.
+As a young teenager, I was a shy and introverted person and did not have many friends.
 This made me vulnerable and I became a victim of bullying.

 Being bullied broke my self-confidence, self-esteem and self-worth.
 I haven’t told anyone about this, even my mother until recently.

-such a privilege to serve for two consecutive years – 2018 as Campus Chairperson and this year 2019 as the Vice President.
+Currently, I am serving on the Student Representative Council (SRC) at my college and it is such a privilege to serve for two consecutive years – 2018 as Campus Chairperson and this year 2019 as the Vice President.

 My mentors Mrs Natasha Maybe (mother), Mr Bradley Schrickker (Campus head) and Mr Sashen Naidoo (Student Support Officer) mouldered me to become the person that I am today.
 The SRC with the assistance of an organization like MOT SA assisted me to be brave, stand up for myself and confident to face the world and my circumstances head-on without hesitating to persevere.